sjmcpherson/Front-End-Developer-Learnings/Glossary.md

 - Semantic HTML - The use of HTML markup(tags & properties) to give meaning to the information displayed rather than just defining its presentation i.e. rather than "<i>Yes</i>" use "<em>Yes</em>"(emphasis) or "<span class='emphasis'>Yes</span>"
 - SPA - Single Page Application or Single-page interface (SPI).
 The majority of HTML/CSS & JS is obtained in a single page with the goal of providing a more fluid experience akin to a desktop application.
 - SDK – Software Development Kit is a toolkit to allow software development on a specific framework or platform.
+- Strongly Typed - Describes a programming language that requires a variable be assigned a type as apposed to Loosely Typed and throws a type error when values of different types a evaluated.
 - Surface Web - the World Wide Web that is indexable by conventional search engines as opposed to the Deep Web with is not reachable by conventional search engines.
 - UI - User Interface are the components by which users interact with.
 - UX - User Experience is a broader term which is distinct from UI as it encompasses the way a person feels about using a product, system or service.